ziutek/emgo/README.md

 ### Emgo

-To try Emgo you need first download it.
+To try Emgo you first need to download it.
 You can probably use `go get` but preffered way is to clone this repository:

 	git clone https://github.com/ziutek/emgo.git